-The glycol flow rate requirements calculations considered not only the heat dissipated by the electronics, but also the heat added from solar radiation and ambient environment.
-The estimated contributions from solar loading as well as ambient are presented in Table 16.
+The glycol flow rate requirements calculations took into account not only the heat dissipated by the electronics, but also the heat added from solar radiation and ambient environment.
+The estimated maximum contributions from solar loading as well as ambient are presented in Table 16.

 Location Solar + Ambient Load

 Front End Enclosure 250₩

-Auxiliary Enclosure 150W
+Auxiliary Enclosure 150₩

-WVR 50W
+WVR 50₩